The gravitational field

 for a single particle in gravitational field, and the scalar and vector

-the Heaviside vector the energy density of gravitational field
+the energy density of gravitational field

-gravitational field :
+:

-where is the propagation speed of
+the speed of light,

-gravitational effect (speed of gravity), is the gravitational
+is the gravitational

 constant.

-The total force, at which the
+The total force, at which

 gravitational field acts on a test particle, is expressed by the following